drjparry/CV/README.md

 ## Experience

-### Trusted Family (May 2016 - Current)
+### Younited/Trusted Family (May 2016 - Current)

-I work on our worldwide platform and am involved in all aspects of the development process from initial ideas and scoping, to UX design and architecture, to building, testing, and deployment.
+Worldwide platform for board, shareholder and family communications.
+As part of a small core team, I am involved in all aspects of the development process from initial ideas and scoping, to UX design and architecture, to building, testing, and deployment.

 ## Education